christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 [^blockchain-exception]: One exception is the blockchain, which uses distributed, decentralized consensus protocols, see subsection [@sec:blockchain-consensus].

-\paragraph{History of Paxos.}
+##### History of Paxos.

 Paxos has been introduced by Leslie Lamport[^lamport-turing] in 1998 in the paper "The Part-Time Parliament" [@lamport1998paxos].
 As allegorical as the title sounds, the paper also describes the Paxos algorithm in a picturesque approach.
 Just read the abstract to understand what we mean: "Recent archaeological discoveries on the island of Paxos reveal that the parliament functioned despite the peripatetic propensity of its part-time legislators.
 The legislators maintained consistent copies of the parliamentary record, despite their frequent forays from the chamber and the forgetfulness of their messengers.
 The Paxon parliament's protocol provides a new way of implementing the state machine approach to the design of distributed systems."
 The remainder of the paper is equally entertaining to read, but at the same time reveals a groundbreaking discovery in distributed consensus, but lacks enough detail to implement it.
-Due to the prevalence of Paxos, Lamport has attempted to make the algorithm more understandable and complete in his subsequent work [@lamport2001paxos], but it has been shown that people of all types (students as well as engineers) still have difficulty fully understanding it [@ongaro2013raft].
+Due to the prevalence of Paxos, Lamport has attempted to make the algorithm more understandable and complete in his subsequent work [@lamport2001paxos], but it has been shown that people of all types (students as well as engineers) still have difficulty fully understanding it [@ongaro2014raft].

 [^lamport-turing]: Leslie Lamport received the Turing Award in 2013 for all of his "fundamental contributions to the theory and practice of distributed and concurrent systems, notably the invention of concepts such as causality and logical clocks, safety and liveness, replicated state machines, and sequential consistency" [@lamport2013turing].
 Among other things, he authored, discovered and invented the LaTeX typesetting system, the $\textrm{TLA}^{+}$ formal specification language, Paxos, State Machine Replication and the Byzantine Agreement problem.